-The admission arrangements for St Matthew Academy for the year 2021/22 and, subject to any changes approved by the Secretary of State, for subsequent years are:
+The admission arrangements for St Matthew Academy for the year 2025/2026 and, subject to any changes approved by the Secretary of State, for subsequent years are:

-- a) St Matthew Academy has an agreed admission number of 60 pupils for Year R (Reception) and 180 pupils in Year 7. - b) Pupils in Year 6 will have the automatic right to transfer to Year 7.
+b) Pupils in Year 6 will have the automatic right to transfer to Year 7.
 The Academy will then admit additional pupils up to a maximum of the 180 places available in Year 7 overall.

-2. Process of Application Reception and Year 7.
+2. Process of Application Reception and Year 7